Imagine you could change your behavior without relying on willpower?

 The last piece of the habit formation puzzle is how you remind yourself to do your new habit.
 What Fogg discovered in his research is the most effective way to trigger your new behavior is to anchor it to an existing routine.

-So, for example, if you want to start flossing your teeth daily, you should anchor the habit to your pre-existing routine of brushing your teeth so when you finish with your toothbrush you have a trigger to start flossing your teeth.
+For example, if you want to start tackling one Fitplan workout daily, you should anchor the habit to a similar pre-existing routine like drinking coffee.
+That way when you finish with your coffee, you have a trigger to open the Fitplan app and start your workout with your favorite athlete.

 “After I __________, I will ___________.”

-I recommend you think of a habit in your life and write a Tiny Habit recipe right now and then follow the behavior design process I will outline in the next section on the Tiny Habits process.
+Try it out!
+Think of a habit in your life and write a Tiny Habit recipe right now.
+Then, follow the behavior design process outlined in the next section on the Tiny Habits process.

 The Tiny Habits Process: